In the first post in our series on analytics, we discussed descriptive analytics which you can use to keep others informed about what has happened.

 The next step on your analytics journey is to discover why something has happened, and for that you need diagnostic analytics.
 Here’s an overview of the practices including an example, a step-by-step guide and some best practices.

-Before we start, though, we’d like to let you know that Econsultancy is running an Advanced Mastering Analytics in Singapore on Tuesday, August 15th.
-Click here to see more details and book your spot.
+Before we start, though, we’d like to let you know that Econsultancy runs an Advanced data analytics training course.

 What is analytics?